 What happens after a project is done?
 At CuriousWorks, emerging artists build up their skills, talents and experience on various arts, community and social enterprise projects.
 Every project is a learning experience, no matter what your role in it is.
 We’ve had the privilege of seeing how the Curious Creators have grown and developed as artists, but it can be difficult to track a person’s progress just through social media posts and occasional project outcomes.
 So we’ve asked some of the Curious Creators to reflect back on some of their past projects and share their perspectives.

 Miranda Aguilar is a Curious Creator who started developing her first full-length play, Let Me Know When You Get Home, as a part of the Curious Creator’s Writer’s Group.
 It’s now being supported by the CuriousWomen program.
-Her most recent creative development led to its first full-length play reading at PYT Fairfield in June.
-We asked her to reflect on her experience.
+Their most recent creative development led to its first full-length play reading at PYT Fairfield in June.
+We asked them to reflect on their experience.

 I have been spoiled.

 I know what these creative developments are meant to look like.
 I’m meant to be working with an experienced, most likely straight, white male director who, maybe, has once dated a Filipina, so he’ll know just enough to justify his unearned confidence.
 I may be able to get away with an almost entirely female cast.
 I may even get enough Asian women to fill out the main cast – though substitutions will have to be made.
 After all, how different can East Asian and South East Asians be?
 There will definitely be no trans actors on the floor, let alone a trans actor of colour.
 Everyone will be well-meaning, even as they get things wrong.